 Yes of course, however, there will be no release.
 The shoot is 3 hours from now.
 We have been planning it for a couple months.
 The Scout emailed her this morning and told her this.
 So my choice is either shoot with no release or don't shoot at all because obviously she ranks the chance at being signed by a high profile agency above a single TFP shoot.

 01-20-2013, 11:51 PM #4

 The issue is really with her and the agency . not you and her.
 You are under no obligation, contract or agreement with the modeling agency...and up until the model signs with them she is neither.
 Sounds like the agency is trying to get their potential models to not shoot with anyone so they don't have to compete with other images.
 This makes a lot of sense (from their pov) since their investment in the model may potentially make your images worth a lot more money.
 Neither of you at this point are under an enforceable agreement with the agency.
-And I'm not a lawyer and thats not legal advice."If you are slugging around a battery pack and strobe, you must be badass."
+And I'm not a lawyer and thats not legal advice."They call me Bruce."

 01-21-2013, 12:03 AM #5

 You can use the images in your portfolio, no worries.
 And she can use images you provide to her in her portfolio w/o a release/TOU.
 You can also print/display/sell the photos "as art."